xairy/unlockdown/README.md

 Linux kernel lockdown is a security feature that aims at restricting root's ability to modify the kernel at runtime.
 See more details in ["Kernel lockdown in 4.17?"](https://lwn.net/Articles/750730/) by Jonathan Corbet and ["Linux kernel lockdown and UEFI Secure Boot"](https://mjg59.dreamwidth.org/50577.html) by Matthew Garrett.
-After 2 years of being in review, the lockdown patchset has been [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=aefcf2f4b58155d27340ba5f9ddbe9513da8286d) into the upstream kernel in version 5.4.
+After many years of being in review, the lockdown patchset has been [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=aefcf2f4b58155d27340ba5f9ddbe9513da8286d) into the upstream kernel in version 5.4.
 Ubuntu has applied [a version of this patchset](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/bionic/commit/?id=49b04f8acc7788778a360e7462353a86eaffca53) to their kernels in 2018.

 Lockdown is enabled by default on my ThinkPad X1 Carbon laptop with Ubuntu Bionic: